contrast-zone/t-rewriter.js/draft/reasoner.md

 > Beginners in language parsing, term rewriting, and deductive systems
 >
 > **[Short description]**
-> *Reasoner* represents a gradually typed term graph rewriting system and logical inference engine intended for automated reasoning.
+> *Reasoner* represents a typed term graph rewriting system and logical inference engine intended for automated reasoning.
 Providing its own metalanguage, *Reasoner* implements a rule based engine in a declarative programming paradigm that shares properties of both functional and positive logic programming.
 >
 > From the functional aspect, rules in *Reasoner* are analogous to formulas found in mathematics, but they operate on custom s-expressions.
 In a naive interpretation, term graph rewriting process in *Reasoner* may be depicted as successive application of the rules to input s-expression until there are no more rules to apply.
 >